Writing a Freelancer.com proposal that actually gets a reply is a skill, and like any skill it has a structure.

 The Opening Line

 The single most important thing the opening does is prove you read the brief.
+That's it.
+Nothing else matters as much.

-Most proposals open with "Hello, I am a senior developer with 10 years of experience" — that line is invisible because every proposal opens with it.
+Most proposals open with "Hello, I am a senior developer with 10 years of experience."
+That line is invisible because every proposal opens with it.

-A line that anchors the opening to a specific detail from the project — "Your fintech dashboard project mentions PostgreSQL and real-time WebSocket updates, which is exactly the stack I worked on for [previous client]" — earns the next ten seconds of the client's attention.
+A line that anchors the opening to a specific detail from the project ("Your fintech dashboard project mentions PostgreSQL and real-time WebSocket updates, which is exactly the stack I worked on for [previous client]") earns the next ten seconds of the client's attention.

 Rule: Reference one specific detail from the project description in your opening line.
 This alone can double your response rate.